By: Marilyn L. Davis

 - Short and Long-term consequences for your Missed Opportunities

 What are some types of opportunities that people miss?
 The opportunity categories are different for each person, though the reasons for missing an opportunity are often similar.

 - Volunteer or Service Work

-If you really want to understand your Missed Opportunities, then you will have to test the self-defeating behaviors, what they have cost, as well as the short-term and long-term consequences of missing opportunities.
+Suppose you genuinely want to understand your Missed Opportunities.
+In that case, you will have to review the self-defeating behaviors, what they have cost, as well as the short-term and long-term consequences of missing opportunities.

 When you can find your patterns, then you have a different kind of opportunity – breaking the cycle of self-defeating behaviors.